 If there's a gap between how much money you'll have each month, then you'll need to fill it by padding out your retirement savings and possibly working a few years longer than you originally planned.

 It won't be the end of the world if you have to work a few extra years before you retire, but it's best to make the most of it.
 The less time you have until retirement, the more important it is to gain the highest returns possible on your money, including from CDs.

 Speaking with a financial planner can also help you get a better picture of what your retirement plan may be.
-The Retirement Planning Group can look at your entire financial picture for both short and long term and assist in developing an investment strategy to supplement retirement income.
+Financial planners can look at your entire financial picture for both short and long term and assist in developing an investment strategy to supplement retirement income.
 Get started today with a free introductory phone call.